scoobybejesus/cryptools/examples/examples.md

 For example, you may want FIFO instead of LIFO, or you may set your home currency to EUR instead of USD.
 Or maybe you may want to apply like-kind exchange treatment through a particular date.
-These parameters can all be set via command line options.
+These parameters can all be set via environment variables (or in a `.env` file).
-See the `--help` screen for all the options.
+See the `--help` screen for command line options and .env.example for information on environment variables.

 As mentioned above, pass the -p flag to be presented with a list of available reports.